Generalised Linear Mixed Model Specification, Analysis, Fitting, and Optimal Design in R with the glmmr Packages: Introduction

-In this article, we discuss the \proglang{R} package \pkg{glmmrBase} and its extensions \pkg{glmmrMCML} and \pkg{glmmrOptim} for the \proglang{R} programming language.
-These packages provide a general framework for GLMM specification with calculation of relevant matrices, statistics, and other functions designed to provide useful analyses for a large range of model specifications and to support implementation of other GLMM related software in \proglang{R}.
-We describe the base classes implemented through the \pkg{glmmrBase} package, and then extensions for full likelihood Markov Chain Monte Carlo Maximum Likelihood (MCML) model fitting with the \pkg{glmmrMCML} package, and optimal experimental design algorithms for studies with correlated observations in the \pkg{glmmrOptim} package.
+In this article, we describe the \proglang{R} package \pkg{glmmrBase} and an extension \pkg{glmmrOptim} for the \proglang{R} programming language.
+These packages provide a general framework for GLMM specification, including non-linear functions of parameters and data, with calculation of relevant matrices, statistics, and other functions designed to provide useful analyses for a large range of model specifications and to support implementation of other GLMM related software in \proglang{R}.
+The aim of this \proglang{R} package (and its underlying \proglang{C++} library) was to provide several features altogether not available in other software packages: MCMC Maximum likelihood model fitting, run-time specification of non-linear fixed effect forms for GLMM models, GLMM model fitting with flexible, easy-to-specify covariance functions, data simulation and model summary features, easy access to relevant matrices and calculations, and support for extensions and algorithms including optimal design algorithms.
 We summarise and compare existing software that provides functionality in these areas where relevant in each section.